elastic/detection-rules/CONTRIBUTING.md

 ```

-### Understanding interval, lookback, and maxspan for EQL sequence rules
+### Understanding interval, window, and maxspan for EQL sequence rules

 Refer to the [docs](https://www.elastic.co/guide/en/security/current/rules-api-create.html) to see the definitions of these terms.